sebastianbienko/sebastianbienko.github.io/_posts/2019-05-21-cypress-for-sitecore.md

 There are probably more elegant ways to implement this, but it works just fine for this PoC.
 If there is a *datasource* defined for a rendering, then it will have to match the datasource passed by Sitecore as well as the name of the rendering.

-### Making the test results available in the Sitecore backend
+### Making the test results available in the Sitecore back-end

 I will keep this one very short: Before, the results had to be viewed outside of Sitecore on a different site.
 Now, this external site is being "integrated" by an Iframe.